BenPrincen/VSR/README.md

 # Training details

 Make sure the RealVSR training dataset is located at `datasets/RealVSR/train/`.
+The dataset class assumes that the training dataset already has GT images located in `datasets/RealVSR/train/GT` and low quality images located in `datasets/RealVSR/train/LQ`.
+The format of the dataset should mimic RealVSR.

 Set `LOAD_MODEL` to `False` in `config.py`.
 Set the number of epochs to 150 and the learning rate to 1e-4.
 Within `train.py`, remove the discriminator from the training process by commenting it out.
 Additionally,